His Girl Friday: Casting

 Hawks had difficulty casting His Girl Friday.
 While the choice of Cary Grant was almost instantaneous, the casting of Hildy was a more extended process.
-At first, Hawks wanted Carole Lombard, whom he had directed in the screwball comedy Twentieth Century (1934), but the cost of hiring Lombard in her new status as a freelancer proved to be far too expensive, and Columbia could not afford her.
-Katharine Hepburn, Claudette Colbert, Margaret Sullavan, Ginger Rogers, and Irene Dunne were offered the role, but turned it down.
+At first, Hawks wanted Carole Lombard, whom he had directed in the screwball comedy Twentieth Century (1934), but the cost of hiring Lombard in her new status as a freelancer proved to be far too high, and Columbia could not afford her.
+Katharine Hepburn, Claudette Colbert, Margaret Tallichet, Margaret Sullavan, Ginger Rogers, Lana Turner, and Irene Dunne were offered the role, but turned it down.
 Dunne rejected the role because she felt the part was too small and needed to be expanded.
 Jean Arthur was suspended by the studio when she refused to take it.
 Joan Crawford reportedly was considered.
 Hawks then turned to Rosalind Russell, who had just finished MGM's The Women (1939).
 Russell was upset when she discovered from a New York Times article that Cohn was "stuck" with her after attempting to cast many other actresses.
 Before Russell's first meeting with Hawks, to show her apathy, she took a swim and entered his office with wet hair, causing him to do a "triple take".
 Russell confronted him about this casting issue; he dismissed her quickly and asked her to go to wardrobe.

 Filming

 After makeup, wardrobe, and photography tests, filming began on 27 September 1939.
 The film had the working title of The Bigger They Are.

 The film is noted for its rapid-fire repartee, using overlapping dialogue to make conversations sound more realistic, with one character speaking before another finishes.
 Although overlapping dialogue is specified and cued in the 1928 play script by Hecht and MacArthur, Hawks told Peter Bogdanovich:

-"I had noticed that when people talk, they talk over one another, especially people who talk fast or who are arguing or describing something.
-So we wrote the dialogue in a way that made the beginnings and ends of sentences unnecessary; they were there for overlapping."
+I had noticed that when people talk, they talk over one another, especially people who talk fast or who are arguing or describing something.
+So we wrote the dialogue in a way that made the beginnings and ends of sentences unnecessary; they were there for overlapping.

 To get the effect he wanted, as multi-track sound recording was not yet available at the time, Hawks had the sound mixer on the set turn the various overhead microphones on and off as required for the scene, as many as 35 times.
 Reportedly, the film was sped up because of a challenge Hawks took upon himself to break the record for the fastest dialogue on screen, at the time held by The Front Page.
 Hawks arranged a showing for newsmen of the two films next to each other to prove how fast his dialogue was.